Earth Sciences (Geology)

 Please note that there may be no data available if the number of course participants is very small.

 Earth Sciences is the study of the planet we live upon.
-The rapidly-changing scope and nature of the subject is reflected in the course at Oxford, which provides sound and broadly-based scientific training.
+The broad scope and rapidly-advancing nature of the subject is reflected in the course at Oxford, which provides sound and broadly-based scientific training.

-The Earth Sciences course includes several excursions.
-These link closely to material covered in lectures, and convey the practice of geology, geophysics, geochemistry and palaeontology in the field environment.
+The Earth Sciences course includes several field courses.
+These link closely to material covered in lectures, and convey the practice of geology, geophysics, geochemistry, and palaeontology in the field environment.
 This work culminates in an independent project to study and map an area chosen by the student.
-Many of the field excursions take place out of term time.
+Many of the field courses take place out of term time.

 Earth Sciences (Geology)